syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

   <figcaption>Installation of the Jenkins Promise</figcaption>
 </figure>

-Verify that the Jenkins Operator starts in the Worker cluster:
+Verify that the Jenkins Operator starts in the worker cluster:

 ```shell-session
 kubectl --context $WORKER get deployments --watch